Sources: Biden officials snub Salvadoran leader in DC trip

 The State Department’s Western Hemisphere section said the Biden administration values what it considers a strong relationship between El Salvador and the United States and will work closely with its partners to address challenges in the region.
 A spokesperson declined further comment.

-During the visit to Washington, Bukele did meet with Luis Almagro, the secretary general of the Organization of American States, according to Hill.
+During the visit to Washington, Bukele did meet with Luis Almagro, the secretary general of the Organization of American States, said Foreign Minister Alexandra Hill, who did not accompany the president on the trip.

 The OAS, which last year announced it would send an observer mission to El Salvador for the Feb.
 28 congressional election, didn’t respond to a request for comment nor put out any statement about the visit.
 Almagro is known to regularly tweet about his meetings with visiting dignitaries and on the same day he met with Bukele promoted his participation in a Zoom call with diplomats from Colombia.